MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 Often you will need to piece together specs for maps from different sections of the author instructions.
 Parts of the figure specs, photography, or graphs may apply.

-## Page Set Up
+## 4. Page Set Up
-Once you know your art specs, set up your page in the print composer/layout manager
+Once you know your art specs, set up your page in the print composer/layout manager.
+I typically do this immediately after loading my data, or even before.
+You want to assemble your map at the right size from the start to avoid having to re-do steps.

+## 5. Fonts
+For readability, I suggest 8 pt or larger font.

+Which font?
+It depends.
+Pick a font that is readable at small sizes.
+Typically, I find sans serif fonts (think Calibri) to work better than serif fonts (think Times New Roman) in small maps, but that's not a rule.
+Calibri is a good standard choice available on most computers.
+My current favorite is an open font called Glacial Indiference which has a bit of a mid-century modern vibe.

+Some font tricks that can help: adjust the line spacing and kerning (the distance between the letters) to tighten up labels and make them take up less room.
+Don't go crazy, but a little less spacing is sometimes helpful.

+## 6. Color Hierarchy
+Even when you're restricted to a gray-scale color palette, you can make use of visual hierarchy.

+Vary the amount of black in your grays (10% black is pretty light vs. 90% black is almost, well, black).

+Vary your line width or the size of your points.

+Save black for the most important items in your map - the things you need the reader to notice.

+## 5. Other Things to Think About

-## Background Data
+### Background Data
-Don't use "base maps" or pre-assembled data tiles unless you have to.
-Vector data is better for clear line work.
+Remember Step 1 where we discussed our story?
+I bet "Google Maps" or "All of OSM" wasn't a part of that story.
+My personal preference is to not use "base maps" or pre-assembled data tiles unless I absolutely have to.
+Vector data is better for clear line work and often "base maps" contain too much information.
+They can also be difficult to cite properly when the data has been re-processed by a commercial company.

-Almost NEVER use an airphoto.
-What does the reader need to understand your map?
+I almost NEVER use an airphoto.
+I love airphotos.
+They are fun to look at because they have a lot of information in them, but that's the problem.
+We need simplicity and airphotos are not simple.
+Polygons in our map often cover up the airphoto, so that kind of defeats the purpose.

+### Licensing
-Licensing - Can you cite your data?
+Can you cite your data?
 Are you allowed to publish it?

-## Fonts
-8 pt or larger

-## Color Hierarchy
-... grays vs. blacks
+More and more often, publishers are asking for proof of their ability to publish the data legally.
+This means that the data either need to be open licensed or you need a document giving you permission to use the data in a publication.

 ## Legends & Other Map Elements